Why choose this course

 With this course, you can explore careers in exciting new fields such as renewable energy and satellite and space systems.

-Our MSc courses are accredited by the Institution of Engineering and Technology and meet the academic requirements for registration as a Chartered Engineer.
+Our MSc programmes are accredited by the Institution of Engineering and Technology and meet the academic requirements for registration as a Chartered Engineer.
 This professional recognition is essential to the employability of our students in a range of industries.
-This means our postgraduate students are also highly sought after for a wide range of roles by employers in more traditional engineering sectors, including aerospace, automotive, broadcast, information technology, product design, software and telecommunications.

 Academic year structure